vmware/vic/doc/user_doc/vic_admin/remove_vch.md

 --thumbprint <i>certificate_thumbprint</i>
 --name <i>vch_name</i></pre>

-3. If the delete operation fails with a message about container VMs that are powered on, run `vic-machine delete` again with the `--force` option.
+3. If the delete operation fails with a message about container VMs that are powered on, run `docker stop` on the containers and run `vic-machine delete`.
+Alternatively, run `vic-machine delete` with the `--force` option.

   **CAUTION** Running `vic-machine delete` with the `--force` option removes all running container VMs that the VCH manages, as well as any associated volumes and volume stores.